dandelacan/be-nc-news/README.md

 # Northcoders News API

 Northcoders News API is a restful api for a fictional social news website.
-The project can be run loacally using the instructions below and is also [hosted on heroku](https://djh-nc-news.herokuapp.com/api)
+The project can be run locally using the instructions below and is also [hosted on heroku](https://djh-nc-news.herokuapp.com/api)

 ## Running the project locally